mathieu-benoit/DevOpsOnAzureLab/README.md

 ## Prerequisities

 - 1 Microsoft Azure subscription
-  - If you don't have one, ...
-TODO
+  - If you don't have one, give it a try: [https://azure.microsoft.com/free/](https://azure.microsoft.com/fr-fr/free/)
 - 1 Visual Studio Team Services account + 1 VSTS Project
-  - If you don't have one, ...
-TODO
+  - If you don't have one, give it a try: [https://www.visualstudio.com/team-services](https://www.visualstudio.com/team-services)
 - 1 Slack account + 1 Slack channel
-  - If you don't have one, ...
-TODO
+  - If you don't have one, give it a try: [https://slack.com/](https://slack.com/)
 - 1 Web Browser (Edge, Chrome or FireFox for example)
-  - No local development or manipulation, all is done through your web browser.
+  - **No local development or manipulation, all is done through your web browser.**